kappleTechExchange/kapple-my-ai-shoe-starter/README.md

 ## Our Team

-TODO: Replace with your team members
+TODO: Replace with your team members name

 # Setup